Expertium/expertium.github.io/Benchmark.md

 ![FSRS (proper)](https://github.com/user-attachments/assets/ef19186b-330a-4805-87d7-cf7e0ebe1d59)

-In order to calculate the length of the next interval, FSRS requires the length of the previous interval, grade (Again/Hard/Good/Easy) and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
+In order to calculate the probability of recall, FSRS requires the length of the previous interval and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
 Notice that horizontal arrows always point to the right, showing that past states can affect future states, but future states cannot affect past states.

 ### General-purpose machine learning algorithms family

 7.​ Transformer.
 This neural network architecture has become popular in recent years because of its superior performance in natural language processing.
 ChatGPT uses this architecture.
 This implementation uses the SR model.

 8.​ GRU, Gated Recurrent Unit.
 This neural network architecture is commonly used for time series analysis, such as predicting stock market trends or recognizing human speech.
-Originally, we used a more complex architecture called LSTM, but GRU performed better with fewer parameters.
-Both GRU and ormer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
+Both GRU and Transformer use the same power forgetting curve as FSRS-4.5 and FSRS-5 to make the comparison more fair.
 This implementation uses the SR model.

 ![GRU (proper)](https://github.com/user-attachments/assets/2c3d8eb7-6f3b-4353-94e0-5dc4e861408a)